-We will be inviting committees to nominate one or more persons who volunteer their time to the 2019 competition under the following categories:
+Each year we invite committees to nominate one or more persons who volunteer their time to the competition under the following categories:

 - Active Long Service Award – to celebrate the hard work and commitment someone has given over10 years’ service.

 - Inspirational Leadership Award – bringing the committee together, ensuring that the organisation is well managed and introducing new and exciting ideas for the development of the building.

 - Unsung Hero – behind the scenes work, such as regular maintenance, bookings, key holders, etc.

 - Building Project Award – someone who has shown exceptional commitment and contribution to a new build or improvement project.

 We have written guidance on how to write a good nomination which you can download here.
 If you have any queries about writing a nomination, please do let me know and I will be happy to help.

 The winner of each category receives a certificate at an event to be held during Village Halls Week.

 In 2020 we put the award on hold due to the Coronavirus Pandemic, however we hope to be able to hold the competition again in 2021 so watch this space!